hyosung11/Launch-School/journal.md

    * [x] 5.
 Study Session with Laurent
    * [x] 6.
 LS Podcasts S2E3, S2E4, S2E5
 2. What will you do today?
-   * [ ] 1.
+   * [x] 1.
 Anki cards
    * [ ] 2.
 Review Assignment: Calculator
    * [ ] 3.
 Assignment: Mortgage / Car Loan Calculator
    * [ ] 4.
 Study Session with Laurent
    * [ ] 5.
 LS Podcast S2E6
 3. Are there any blockers or impediments preventing you from doing your work?
    * Troubleshooting ESLint - it seems like the LS `.eslintrc.yml` file isn't being read by my instance of ESLint in VSC.
    * Feeling a little tired and increasing eye strain and forearm tension.
 Pace myself.
    * Remember [On Pace and Productivity](https://www.calnewport.com/blog/2021/07/21/on-pace-and-productivity/)

+09:22 Trying to settle down.
+I will read *Mastery* a bit after I poo and before I do some Anki cards.

+09:38 Read a section of *Mastery* in the practice chapter.
+Ready to do some Anki cards.

+10:01 Studied 8 cards in 1.46 minutes today (10.92s/card).
+I edited all 8 cards.

+10:27 Chatting with Saro about Dr. Riotto.
+Going to push a commit here and then go to the office workstation.
+I will do the Walk-through: Calculator assignment again to practice before starting the Mortgage Calculator.
+This is still fun and interesting and challenging and what I want to be doing.